 Smoked Salmon Canapes with Cracked Black Pepper Boursin

 I love smoked salmon so I really enjoyed these Smoked Salmon Canapes with Cracked Black Pepper Boursin.
 The Cracked Black Pepper Boursin paired perfectly with the fresh radish slices, smoked salmon and fresh dill.
 And these too were very simple to assemble!

 These Boursin-Stuffed Potatoes with Red Chili Pepper Boursin were also a big hit!
 They’re creamy and spicy, and I loved how easy they were to put together!
 I might even try making larger versions of these as a side dish for dinner…yum.

 Lemony Mushroom Crostinis with Shallot & Chive Boursin

 My favourite though were these Lemony Mushroom Crostinis with Shallot & Chive Boursin.
 I loved the flavour combination of the lemon with the mushrooms with the shallots and chives.
 Absolutely delicious.
 I think these are going to be a holiday staple at parties around here.

 This recipe is simple to make, and the results are so delicious!
 It was my favourite, so I thought I would share the recipe for them, with you!

 - 2 tbsp extra-virgin olive oil

-- in Half demi-baguette cut into 1/4- thick baguette slices, about 12
+- half a demi-baguette, cut into 1/4– thick baguette slices, about 12 pieces

 - 1 tbsp butter